 The programme uses a blended approach encompassing both face to face and online learning and teaching strategies.
-It makes full use of available learning technologies whilst recognising the value of face to face interaction and facilitation.
-The approaches used reflect the higher level of ability of graduates and provide you with opportunities to integrate learning.
-The variety of methods used will develop your current strengths and preferred learning styles, but will also help you to acquire further educational strategies to meet the required outcomes of the programme.
+It makes full use of available learning technologies whilst recognising the value of face to face interaction and facilitation, enabling a 'flipped classroom' approach.
+The variety of methods used will develop your strengths and preferred learning styles, but will also help you to experience and develop further educational strategies to meet the required outcomes of the programme.
+The learning strategies will require you to engage in increasingly advanced and more analytical work as the programme progresses from Certificate to Degree level learning.